Created with Sketch. Created with Sketch.

 • Retention of talent – with the benefits of CoPs to employees mentioned above, retaining top talent is easy.

 However, one of the challenges of communities of practice is that there is no precise way to access and share tacit knowledge.
-Since interactions are informal, knowledge sharing is often too dependent on active participation of the community members.
+Since interactions are informal, knowledge sharing is often too dependent on the active participation of the community members.

 Aligning CoP with Your Organisational Objective: Guidelines